Trespass to Chattels

 - Interference of chattels: A person commits a trespass to chattel by (1) dispossessing another of the chattel, (2) using or intermeddling with a chattel in the possession of another, or (3) damaging the chattel.
 Interference does include dispossession of a chattel, but it must be something short of conversion.

-Keep in mind that mistake of ownership is not a valid defense to a trespass to chattels.
-In other words, it doesn't matter if the person didn't know the property belonged to you.
+Remember that it doesn't matter if the wrongdoer didn't know the property belonged to you.
+They might argue that they made a good faith mistake, but they will likely have liability as long as they intend to perform the act.
 Possessing or damaging the property itself is enough to show interference.

 What Is a Valid Trespass to Chattels Claim?

-In general, a person will be held liable for a trespass to chattels in any of the following situations:
+In general and according to the Restatement (Second) of Torts, a person will be liable for a trespass to chattels in any of the following situations:

-- The chattel is impaired as to its condition, quality, or value.
+- The chattel is impaired as to its condition, quality, or value of the property

 In a trespass to chattels claim, you can only recover actual damages (as opposed to nominal damages).
-Actual damages are measured by the diminished value of the chattel that resulted from the defendant's actions.
+The court measures actual damages by the diminished total value of the chattel that resulted from the defendant's actions.
+Counts award nominal damages for as low as $1, even when no harm or injury exists.

 Example of Trespass to Chattels

 Let's say you're watching a movie with your friend, Bob, at his place.
 After the movie ends, you get up to go home.
-As you're leaving, you see a laptop sitting on a coffee table and pick it up, thinking it's yours.
-In fact, the laptop belongs to Bob.
-His laptop happens to be the exact same model as yours.
+As you leave, you see a laptop sitting on a coffee table and pick it up, thinking it's yours.
+The computer belongs to Bob.
+His laptop is the same model as yours.
 Even if you genuinely thought the laptop was yours, you're still liable for a trespass to chattels because you intended to take the laptop.

-As mentioned above, mistake of ownership is not a defense to a trespass to chattels.
-However, in order to successfully sue you, Bob will have to show that you've done some harm to the laptop or to Bob by taking it.
-Without showing actual damages, Bob won't be able to recover any compensation.
+As mentioned above, a mistake of ownership is not a defense against a trespass to chattels.
+But, to successfully sue you, Bob will have to show that you've done some harm to the laptop or Bob by taking it.
+Bob won't be able to recover any compensation without showing actual damages.
+If the computer isn't damaged or Bob wasn't financially harmed while he didn't have the laptop, there will be no actual damages.

 Get Your Trespass to Chattels Questions Answered by a Lawyer

-If you think your personal property has been wrongfully interfered with by another person or entity, you may have a valid trespass to chattels claim.
+If another person or entity has interfered with your property, you may have a valid trespass-to-chattels claim.
 Trespass to chattels is an old common law tort that was more often used in traditional cases ages ago.
-As a result, the elements of trespass to chattels can be difficult to apply to a modern-day case.
-Consider speaking with an experienced personal injury lawyer who can assist you in recovering your damages.
+As a result, the elements of trespass to chattels can be challenging to apply to a modern-day case.
+But, an attorney can simplify the process and apply the law correctly to your lawsuit.
+Consider speaking with an experienced personal injury lawyer who can help you recover your damages.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help